borgbackup/borg/docs/internals/data-structures.rst

 Each operation can contain several sets of feature flags.
 Only one set, the *mandatory* set is currently defined.

-Upon reading the manifest, the Borg client has already determined which operation should be performed.
+Upon reading the manifest, the |project_name| client has already determined which operation should be performed.
 If feature flags are found in the manifest, the set of feature flags supported by the client is compared to the mandatory set found in the manifest.
-If any unsupported flags are found (i.e. the mandatory set is not a subset of the features supported by the Borg client used), the operation is aborted with a *MandatoryFeatureUnsupported* error:
+If any unsupported flags are found (i.e. the mandatory set is not a subset of the features supported by the |project_name| client used), the operation is aborted with a *MandatoryFeatureUnsupported* error:

     Unsupported repository feature(s) {'some_feature'}.
-A newer version of borg is required to access this repository.
+A newer version of |project_name| is required to access this repository.

-Older Borg releases do not have this concept and do not perform feature flags checks.
+Older |project_name| releases do not have this concept and do not perform feature flags checks.
 These can be locked out with manifest version 2.
-Thus, the only difference between manifest versions 1 and 2 is that the latter is only accepted by Borg releases implementing feature flags.
+Thus, the only difference between manifest versions 1 and 2 is that the latter is only accepted by |project_name| releases implementing feature flags.

-Therefore, as soon as any mandatory feature flag is enabled in a repository, the manifest version must be switched to version 2 in order to lock out all Borg releases unaware of feature flags.
+Therefore, as soon as any mandatory feature flag is enabled in a repository, the manifest version must be switched to version 2 in order to lock out all
+|project_name| releases unaware of feature flags.

 .. _Cache feature flags:
 .. rubric:: Cache feature flags

 `The cache`_ does not have its separate set of feature flags.
-Instead, Borg stores which flags were used to create or modify a cache.
+Instead, |project_name| stores which flags were used to create or modify a cache.

 All mandatory manifest features from all operations are gathered in one set.